 legal actions, remedies, measures and procedures taken against IPR infringement.
 This includes, among others, stopping unauthorized use, deterring future infringements, and obtaining recovery for damages resulting from the infringing act.

-the European largest information and consultancy network which forms part of Competitiveness and Innovation Framework Programme and is aimed at providing innovation and business support to small business across the European Union.
-It consists of close to 600 business support organizations, such as chambers of commerce and industry, technology centers, research institutes and development agencies from 49 countries worldwide.
-The European Commission's Executive Agency for Competitiveness and Innovation (EACI) is responsible for managing the Network on a daily basis.
+the European largest information and consultancy network which is funded under the Programme for the competitiveness of enterprises and SMEs (COSME) and is aimed at providing innovation and business support to small businesses across the European Union.
+It consists of close to 600 business support organizations, such as chambers of commerce and industry, technology centres, research institutes and development agencies from more than 60 countries worldwide.
+The European Commission's Executive Agency for Small and Medium-sized Enterprises (EASME) is responsible for managing the Network on a daily basis.

 was one of the specific programmes under the Competitiveness and Innovation Framework Programme 2007-2013 (CIP).
 EIP had the objective to support enterprises (particularly SMEs), entrepreneurship, innovation (e.g. eco-innovation), and promote industrial competitiveness within the EU.

 is the administrative organ of the European Research Council (ERC), which is responsible for all aspects of administrative implementation and execution of ERC programmes.